Who is a Transgender person?

 When done deliberately, they’re both deeply hurtful to trans people.
 If you hear people do this, stand up as an ally and challenge the person saying it, if it’s safe for you to do so.
 You can get tips on challenging transphobic bullying here.

-More and more people and organisations are recognizing the importance of stepping up and being a vocal ally to trans people.
+More and more people and organizations are recognizing the importance of stepping up and being a vocal ally to trans people.